Nervosys/Botnix/pkgs/by-name/README.md

 # Name-based package directories

 The structure of this directory maps almost directly to top-level package attributes.
-Add new top-level packages to Nixpkgs using this mechanism [whenever possible](#limitations).
+Add new top-level packages to Botpkgs using this mechanism [whenever possible](#limitations).

 Packages found in the name-based structure are automatically included, without needing to be added to `all-packages.nix`.
 However if the implicit attribute defaults need to be changed for a package, this [must still be declared in `all-packages.nix`](#changing-implicit-attribute-defaults).